reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 nano contig_id
 ```

 Nano will open a empty file for you.
 Inside it type the ID of the contig you have chosen, in my case this will be `Contig1`.
-Then to close and save the file in a Mac you do `Ctrl+O` and then `Ctrl+X`.
+Then to save  the file in nano you need to press `Ctrl+O`.
+After saving the changes you are ready to quit nano and go back to the terminal by pressing `Ctrl+X`.

 For the `Contig1` example, the content of the `contig_id` file should look like: